swcarpentry/git-novice/index.md

 as well.
 And it isn't just for software: books, papers, small data sets, and anything that changes over time or needs to be shared can and should be stored in a version control system.
+-->

 ::::::::::::::::::::::::::::::::::::::::::  prereq

 ## Prerequisites

-In this lesson we use Git from the Unix Shell.
+In this lesson we use Git from Rstudio console and terminal.
-Some previous experience with the shell is expected, *but isn't mandatory*.
+Some previous experience with R and Bash is expected, *but isn't mandatory*.